A Three-Regime Theorem for Flow-Firing: Introduction

 \subsection{Acknowledgements}

 This project was initiated as part of the ICERM Research Community in Algebraic Combinatorics in 2021/2022.
 We are thankful both to ICERM and the organizers (Pamela E. Harris, Susanna Fishel, Rosa Orellana, and Stephanie van Willigenburg) for their generous support.
-The first author was supported by an NSF Graduate Research Fellowship.
+The first author was supported by an NSF Graduate Research Fellowship and NSF MSPRF DMS-2303060.
+All authors thank the anonymous reviewer for pointing out Proposition \ref{prop:discretederivative}, i.e. that the setup in Section 3 is equivalent to chip-firing on a line via the discrete derivative.